uwineza/quizForm/README.md

 * code .
 ## BDD
 ### BEHAVIOR:
-* The user can select the answers of the user
+* The user can select the answers of the questions
   * Input:user select answer "A"
   * Output:it save "A
 * It can save the correct answers of the questions